-Vajragarbha Bodhisattva then said:

-3. Ten Types of Sublime Practice Enabling Seventh Ground Access

-(A) Sons of the Buddha, where there is a bodhisattva mahāsattva who has already completely fulfilled the sixth ground's practices and who then wishes to gain entry into the seventh bodhisattva ground, he should draw upon skillful means and wisdom to bring forth ten types of sublime practice.
+- 2. Vajragarbha Commences the Seventh Ground's Explanation Vajragarbha Bodhisattva then said: - 3.
+Ten Types of Sublime Practice Enabling Seventh Ground Access (A) Sons of the Buddha, where there is a bodhisattva mahāsattva who has already completely fulfilled the sixth ground's practices and who then wishes to gain entry into the seventh bodhisattva ground, he should draw upon skillful means and wisdom212 to bring forth ten types of sublime practice.
 What then are these ten?
 They are: